-In fewer words he stated that the communists were the sole guardians of truth and that that truth was unquestionable.
+In fewer words he had stated that the communists were the sole guardians of truth and that that truth was unquestionable.
 Hence everybody else was wrong and the communists had an obligation to bring them back to the ‘straight and narrow’!

 Where are the symptoms for his alleged ‘schizophrenia’?

 Read the manifesto.
 It is comprised of a ‘theoretical’ part in which Marx exposes his view on what had happened until his days and a ‘to do’ part which contains his ideas about what people should have done from there on.
 I find it extremely baffling that a person who gathered such a complex understanding about a certain situation could come up with such completely erroneous ideas about how to proceed from there on.